 When you sustain damages from a drunk driving accident, the law allows you to pursue financial compensation from the at-fault party.
-When it comes time to receive your settlement, you should also receive a payout from the drunk driver’s insurance company.
+However, when it comes time to receive your settlement, you should also receive a payout from the drunk driver’s insurance company.

 Why Insurance Companies Must Pay for Drunk Driving Accidents